juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Nesting

-Data Lines can be nested below an Element Line.
+Lines can be nested below an Element Line.
 Each nesting level uses exactly two spaces for indentation.

 #### Element Line